apetri/LensTools/docs/source/pipeline.rst

 The directory tree
 ------------------

 lenstools provides a set of routines for managing the simulations directory tree, which is crucial for organizing the produced files in a sensible way.
 The first step in the process is creating a new batch of simulations.
-The way you accomplish this is through a SimulationBatch object.
+The way you accomplish this is through a :py:class:`~lenstools.pipeline.simulation.SimulationBatch` object.

 ::